joepigott/pigmath/documentation/implementation.md

 Newton's method is a fairly quick way to compute the roots of *any* function, and provides a very simple way to implement square root functions.
 An initial guess x<sub>1</sub> is required, which is currently defined as half of the given value.
 The next guess x<sub>2</sub> is computed by subtracting the function over its derivative from x<sub>1</sub>.
 In general, x<sub>n+1</sub> = x<sub>n</sub> - f(x)/f'(x).
 This process is repeated over a number of iterations (can be specified by user in `pig_sqrt_i()`).

-This process essentially finds the root of the tangent line of x<sup>2</sup> at its current iteration.
+This process essentially finds the root of the tangent line of x<sup>2</sup> at its current iteration, and uses that root as the starting point for the next iteration.
 One of these computations can be visualized:

 ![Newton's Method Visual](images/newtons_method.png)